msys2/MINGW-packages-dev/README.md

 ## Using packages

-Second option is to download or clone the package folder with the scripts to your machine and you **build it for yourself**.
+Download or clone the package folder with the scripts to your machine and build for yourself.

  Assuming you have a properly installed MSYS2 environment and build tools, you can build any package using the following command:
  ```